Things To Do in Spring

 As the city begins to defrost and transform from a snow-covered wonderland into a flourishing landscape teaming with new life, Spokane blooms with things to do.
 Springtime in the Lilac City is the best time to discover how apt the town’s official nickname really is.

 Spring is the best time to marvel at the Spokane Falls -- the country’s second largest urban waterfall.
 The falls crash over the basalt rock formations in Riverfront Park all year long, but reach their peak in May when the mountain snow runoff is at its peak.
 Finding the perfect vantage point is easy.
 There’s no shortage of spots.
 The Spokane Falls comes in two parts, upper and lower.
 Make sure you see both to get the full effect.

 Since 1977, the annual Bloomsday race has been held on the first Sunday in May.
 Drawing thousands of runners from all over the country, Bloomsday is the world’s largest timed road race.
 The 12K run is open to runners, walkers, wheelchairs, assisted wheelchairs, and strollers, making it an inclusive event for all.
 Participants can choose to keep it casual and run or walk for the fun of it, or get competitive for a chance at the prize money and first place title.

-Lilac Festival, the Spokane event to top all Spokane events, makes its much anticipated yearly appearance in May.
+The Spokane event to top all Spokane events, makes its much anticipated yearly appearance in May.
 Celebrating the area’s beautiful spring lilacs, the culmination comes in the form of the Armed Forces Torchlight Parade featuring floats, marching bands, dancers, and military units from the Intermountain Northwest; however, there are plenty of events leading up to the parade as well.